AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/setup-local-development-environment.md

 >[!NOTE]
 >
 > Pre-pilot release does not support using an [!DNL AEM Forms] as a Cloud Service development instance to create forms.
-You can create forms, related assets, and custom code only on a local development environment.-->
+You can create forms, related assets, and custom code only on a local development environment.
+-->

 <!--
 You configure two types of development environments:

 * **[!DNL AEM Forms] as a Cloud Service development environment:** Use the [[!DNL AEM Forms] as a Cloud Service](setup-forms-cloud-service.md) environment to store, manage, and publish Adaptive Forms and related assets.
-Do not use an [!DNL AEM Forms] as a Cloud Service environment to create Adaptive Forms and related assets <!--, form-centric workflows, a form data model, or to generate a Document of Record. -->
+Do not use an [!DNL AEM Forms] as a Cloud Service environment to create Adaptive Forms and related assets, form-centric workflows, a form data model, or to generate a Document of Record.
+-->

 <!--
 * **Local development environment:** You can use the local development environment to create and test Adaptive Forms without connecting to the service.
 Adobe provides a SDK for the local development to help test all the cloud-ready functionalities.